 Allan Benham, RN, BSN, Chief Operating Officer

 Allan Benham is the Chief Operating Officer for Meadows Behavioral Healthcare.
-In his 16 years with The Meadows, Allan has served in numerous roles including positions as a Registered Nurse, Director of Nursing, Director of Operations at The Meadows, Executive Director of Gentle Path at The Meadows and presently is the Chief Operating Officer for Meadows Behavioral Healthcare.
+In his 16 years with The Meadows, Allan has served in numerous roles including positions as a Registered Nurse, Director of Nursing, Director of Operations at The Meadows, Executive Director of Gentle Path at The Meadows, and presently as the Chief Operating Officer for Meadows Behavioral Healthcare.
 With a background in working almost every position and with every facility in the Meadows family, Allan brings a commitment to quality and effective treatment for our patients and a dedication to helping those who are suffering find relief.
-Allan is now working with all of the Meadows Behavioral Healthcare facilities including The Meadows, Gentle Path at The Meadows, Claudia Black Young Adult Center, Remuda Ranch at The Meadows, Rio Retreat Center at The Meadows, The Meadows Outpatient Center, and Willow House at The Meadows.
+Allan is now working with all of the Meadows Behavioral Healthcare facilities including The Meadows, Gentle Path at The Meadows, Claudia Black Young Adult Center, Meadows Ranch, Rio Retreat Center at The Meadows, The Meadows Outpatient Center, and Willow House at The Meadows.

 Stefanie Carnes, Ph.D., Clinical Architest and Senior Fellow

 Stefanie Carnes, Ph.D. is the President of the International Institute for Trauma and Addiction Professionals, a training institute and professional organization for addiction professionals.
 At The Meadows, she works with sexually addicted clients and their families.
 She is also the clinical architect for Willow House: Relationship Healing for Women, a treatment program for women struggling with sex, love, and intimacy disorders.
 She is a licensed marriage and family therapist and an AAMFT approved supervisor.
 Her area of expertise includes working with patients and families struggling with multiple addictions such as sexual addiction, eating disorders, and chemical dependency.